SonarSource/sonar-scanner-azdo/src/extensions/sonarcloud/overview.md

 #### In the build summary

-The **Publish Quality Gate Result** task waits for the analysis report to be consumed by SonarCloud in order to flag the build job with the Quality Gate status.
-The Quality Gate is a major, out-of-the-box feature of SonarCloud.
+The **Publish Quality Gate Result** task waits for the analysis report to be consumed by SonarQube Cloud in order to flag the build job with the Quality Gate status.
+The Quality Gate is a major, out-of-the-box feature of SonarQube Cloud.
 It provides the ability to know at each analysis whether an application passes or fails the release criteria.
 In other words it tells you at every analysis whether an application is ready for production "quality-wise".

 Example of a passing Quality Gate: